HisFun2305/homepage/README.md

 A function that connects to a sqlite database, gracefully handles exceptions

 ### index
-Homepage of website, implements the SAD(System to Alleviate Depression).
+Homepage of website, implements the SAD(System to Alleviate Dreariness).
 - On `GET`(`else:`), data from the 'sad' table is obtained and processed into a python list.
 A random item in the array is selected, and passed into the jinja placeholder `SAD` in `index.html`, and an `active` class is passed into the `active1` placeholder, to highlight the active tab in the navigation bar
 - On `POST`, the json input is parsed into a string(`"".join(txt)`) and placed into a list so that it plays nice with `db.execute()`.
 The code tries to input the POSTed text into the 'sad' table, and takes advantage of the `UNIQUE` condition of the only column in the table to prevent duplicates in the table by catching the `sqlite3.IntegrityError` exception, and returns a human-friendly response to the client that performed the POST.